TimFrenzel/slides/slides_specs.md

 * Static HTML output only
 * Dark theme only
 * Videos on YouTube unlisted
-* PDF exports for Canvas and offline
+* PDF exports available on-demand (external workflow)

 ## Out of scope for now